Uvalde school shooting: Perpetrator

 A year before the shooting, Ramos started posting pictures to his Instagram account of semi-automatic rifles that were on his wish list.
 According to a friend of his, he would often drive around at night with another friend, shooting at strangers with a BB gun and egging cars.
-According to a man who was in a relationship with Ramos' mother, Ramos moved out of his mother's house and into his grandparents' house two months before the shooting, after an argument broke out between him and his mother over her turning off the Wi-Fi.
+According to a man who was in a relationship with Ramos' mother, Ramos moved out of his mother's house and into his grandparents' house two months before the shooting, after an argument broke out between him and his mother over Ramos turning off the Wi-Fi.
 People close to Ramos' family described his mother as a drug user and said he frequently argued with her.
 Two months prior to the shooting, he posted a video of himself on Instagram aggressively arguing with his mother and referring to her as a "bitch".
 Ramos' mother described her son as "not a monster" but admitted that he could "be aggressive".
 His grandfather said that his grandson did not have a driver's license and did not know how to drive.
 According to his father, Ramos had a girlfriend, who lived in San Antonio.
 On May 14, Ramos sent a private Instagram message reading, "10 more days".
 A person responded, "Are you going to shoot up a school or something?"
 He replied, "No, stop asking dumb questions.
 You'll see."

 According to the Texas Department of Public Safety, in September 2021, Ramos asked his older sister to buy him a gun, but she refused.
-On May 17, 2022, a day after his 18th birthday, he legally purchased a Smith & Wesson semi-automatic rifle from a local gun store.
+On May 17, 2022, a day after his 18th birthday, he legally purchased a Smith & Wesson semi automatic rifle from a local gun store.
 He then purchased another rifle three days later.
 Investigators later found that his gun had a "hellfire" trigger device, which decreases the time required for the trigger to reset, increasing the possible rate of fire.
 Ramos sent an Instagram message to an acquaintance he met through Yubo, which showed the receipt for an AR-15 style rifle purchased from Georgia-based online retailer Daniel Defense eight days before the shooting.
 He posted a picture of two rifles on his Instagram account three days before the shooting.